GageWAnderson/fashion_analyzer/README.md

 - 🔄 **Caddy**: Used as a reverse proxy to manage incoming requests and route them to the appropriate backend service.
 - 🗄️ **PGAdmin**: Used for storing and querying embeddings as well as other database management.
 - 🧠 **Intelligent Search System**: Uses LLM-guided Tavily queries to efficiently discover and analyze fashion content.
+- 🧪 **Test Suite**: Comprehensive test coverage with automated metrics tracking for latency, accuracy, and evaluation metrics.

 ### 📊 Architecture Diagram
 ![Architecture Diagram](frontend/public/architecture_diagram.png)